Skip to content

 [general]

-Note: The AllStarLink network maintains security by requiring node owners to register with AllStarLink.
+NOTE: The AllStarLink network maintains security by requiring node owners to register with AllStarLink.
 Before a node is published to our directory it must successfully authenticate and register with our server.
-Related see HTTP Registration
+See HTTP Registration for more information.

 External Node Directory File